OpenNebula/docs/source/integration_and_development/references/compile.rst

 Building Ruby Sunstone from Source
 ================================================================================

+Ruby Sunstone is a legacy component, which no longer receives updates or bug fixes.
+Sunstone UI functionality is now provided by the FireEdge server.

-Please check the :ref:`Ruby Sunstone Development guide <ruby_sunstone_dev>` for detailed information
+Please check the :ref:`Ruby Sunstone Development guide <ruby_sunstone_dev>` for detailed information.